| 8:00 – 8:30 |

 Open daily from 8:00 am

-Everyone is welcome to drop in, pause, and recharge.
-Enjoy mindfulness activities, relaxation options, and connect with wellbeing professionals while learning about supports like the Bush Support Line. |
+The Lounge will be open throughout the day.
+Everyone is welcome to drop in, relax, and recharge.
+Drop by for a massage, enjoy our therapy dogs, or engage in mindfulness activities, relaxation options, and connect with wellbeing professionals while learning about supports like the Bush Support Line. |

 |